 email firstname.lastname@example.org or call 07779 301791 to book!

 Flowers at The Townhouse

-These rather beautiful flowers will soon be adorning the tables at The Townhouse in Petersfield.
+These rather beautiful flowers are currently adorning the tables at The Townhouse in Petersfield.
 Made out of single-use plastics, rescued from the bin, they are the work of 12 children who attend Treefrog Art after school art club at Herne Junior School.
 Plastics are a hot topic amongst the children, and they approached this project with great enthusiasm and determination.

 Art at St Peter’s Church

 In May and June 2019 St Peter’s Church, Petersfield hosted a collaboration between Treefrog Art and 341 children (aged 4-7 years) from Petersfield Infant School.

 The project was site specific, inspired by the stained-glass windows in the church.
 Using glitter, transfer foil, sequin foil and pipe cleaners, every piece of work incorporated an element of sparkle, mimicking the way the sun shines through the stained-glass, and reflecting the importance of light in the church.
 Each black picture frame shape, within which the work was mounted, was chosen by the children and could be found in the leadwork.

 The project was introduced in an assembly, where we talked about the long history of craftsmanship in the church.
 I told the children about Michelangelo’s four-year commission to paint the Sistine Chapel ceiling and invited them to work together to fill St Peter’s with their own artwork.
 Each of the 12 classes produced their work in specially timetabled workshops.
 Year R ‘painted’ with brushes, cutlery, spools, sponges, candle holders, lolly sticks and biscuit cutters, Year 1 explored wax resist with oil pastels and watercolour, and Year 2 were challenged with weaving; one colour, many textures.